minio/operator/docs/cert-manager.md

 ### Create `operator-ca-tls` secret

-Copy the cert-manager ca from the tenant certficate
+Copy the cert-manager CA from the tenant certficate, this will allow Operator to trust the cert-manager CA and allow Operator to tust the Tenant certificate

 ```sh
 kubectl get secrets -n tenant-certmanager tenant-certmanager-tls -o=jsonpath='{.data.ca\.crt}' | base64 -d > ca.crt